 Despite his long involvement with the issue, he has cultivated many outside interests.
 An offshoot of his life-long travels is a venture he launched in 1999, an e-commerce website called Viva Oaxaca Folk Art.
 It is a showcase for handmade, decorative art that he buys on trips to southern Mexico, then resells to collectors all over the United States.

-This past year, when he got swept up in the media vortex surrounding “Spotlight,” he worried about balance and perspective and being defined by his childhood abuse.
+n 2015, when he got swept up in the media vortex surrounding “Spotlight,” he worried about balance and perspective and being defined by his childhood abuse.
 He didn’t worry long.
-His is a lifeline that leads from a darkened church basement to a moment, some 50 years later, when he is standing under bright stage lights at the Academy Awards, hoisting writer Josh Singer’s Oscar while actor Mark Ruffalo eagerly takes his picture.
-Phil has decided . . . that’s a pretty cool thing to be defined by.
+His is a lifeline that leads from a darkened church basement in 1965, to a moment, some 50 years later, when he is standing under bright lights at the Academy Awards, hoisting writer Josh Singer’s Oscar while actor Mark Ruffalo eagerly takes his picture.
+Phil has decided, in retrospect, . . . that’s not a bad thing to be defined by.

 Phil Saviano comes from a family background that is Catholic on both sides — Italian and Czechoslovakian.
 Over the course of many trips to Prague and Slovakia, he learned about the great Czech national and religious hero, Jan Hus.
 A historic figure who Phil feels some affinity with, Hus was a 15th century Catholic priest who made a name for himself by preaching against church corruption.
 He also got himself into a lot of trouble.
 In 1415, he was burned at the stake for heresy against the doctrines of the Catholic Church.

 A hundred-year-old monument to Jan Hus is now a focal point of Prague’s historic Old Town Square.
 (See pictures in the Gallery section).
 Inscribed in the base is a quote from Hus, in Czech, reading “Pravda Vítězí.”
 It translates in English as “Truth Prevails.”
-In the issue of Catholic clergy child sex abuse, once hidden for many decades, the truth certainly has prevailed.
+In the issue of Catholic clergy child sex abuse, once hidden perhaps for generations, the truth certainly has prevailed.